- History (B.A.)

-Prepare for a rewarding career in teaching, government, law, business, museums and archives, historic preservation, public history, journalism, and more.
-Your course work at Messiah covers many historical periods and subjects and includes lots of study abroad and internship opportunities.
-By learning about history in the Christian liberal arts tradition, you’ll cultivate important skills such as critical thinking, excellent writing, and methods of research.
+Prepare for a rewarding career in teaching, government, law, business, museums and archives, historic preservation, public history, journalism and more.
+Your coursework at Messiah covers many historical periods and subjects, and includes many study abroad and internship opportunities.
+By learning about history in the Christian liberal arts tradition, you’ll cultivate important skills such as critical thinking, excellent writing and methods of research.

 While at Messiah College, you’ll also find plenty of ways to link what you’re learning in the classroom with hands-on experience.
 History majors intern in places such as the Naval Surface Warfare Center, Gettysburg National Military Park, Pennsylvania House of Representatives Archives, National Civil War Museum, World Relief, Mt.
 Rushmore National Park and the Litigation Division of the CIA.
 Our faculty leads many cross-cultural courses to exciting places like Cyprus, Nepal, and Ethiopia, to name a few.

 As a history major at Messiah College, you’ll be able to:

 - Intern with state and federal government offices, archives, public history organizations, museums, institutions of historic preservation and law firms.